 Ladies and gentlemen, if there remains any doubt about what Proverbs 5:19 refers to, it’s hereby laid to rest.

 In my post, Am I twisting Scripture to justify my kinky fetish?
-I state how extremely close to 100% certainty I am that the verse refers to adult breastfeeding.
+I state how extremely close to 100% certainty I am that the verse refers to husband breastfeeding.
 Now I’m absolutely positive.

 Dr. Bruce Waltke is an Old Testament scholar.
 According to Our Daily Bread Christian University, he “is the Distinguished Professor of Old Testament at Knox Theological Seminary in Fort Lauderdale, FL.
 He received his A.B. from Houghton College, a Th.M. and Th.D. from Dallas Theological Seminary, and an M.A. and Ph.D. from Harvard University.
 An expert in Near Eastern Languages and Literatures, he was also a postdoctoral fellow at Hebrew Union College in Jerusalem.